CHAPTER ONE

 “Situation?”
 Eddie didn’t like the sound of that.

 “Yeah, I didn’t want to say anything until you got here, but beginning in August, we’ve had three girls who have gone missing.
-One eleven-year-old, one twelve, and the third is thirteen.”
+One nine-year-old, one eleven, and the third is thirteen.”
 Mark tapped some keys.
 “And all of them lived within a five-mile radius of your mom’s place.
 I don’t know about you, but I don’t believe that is a coincidence.”

 “Are you kidding?”
 There was a hint of excitement in his words.
 “I’ll take any help I can get, especially from an outfit with a reputation like OSI.”